What is a ‘Learning Styles, Creative, Child-Led approach?’

 At Big Bear Bespoke Education Ltd we recognise that there are three main learning styles and 9 multiple intelligences.
 We aim to meet the individual exactly where they are and use their natural learning tendencies to support their development.
 Active and visual learners, as well as auditory, are catered for fully – our methods are not at all tokenistic.
 We will design an entire programme of support around your child’s needs.
 We make a solid link between mental health, physical health and the ability to learn – children who work with us really enjoy their sessions, and happily return each week keen to continue!

-Gifted children, children with special educational needs (particularly ASD, speech development issues, social development needs, dyslexia), school phobic children, children with behavioural needs, children who are just a bit behind, children with confidence issues, children preparing for common entrance, children with memory issues, children who go to school, children who are home educated and children who are just super keen to learn more are all very welcome and can be catered for.
+Gifted children, children with special educational needs (particularly Anxiety, ASD, PDA, Aspergers, speech development issues, social development needs, dyslexia), school phobic children, children with behavioural needs, children who are just a bit behind, children with confidence issues, children preparing for common entrance, children with memory issues, children who go to school, children who are home educated and children who are just super keen to learn more are all very welcome and can be catered for.

 We can also support schools in providing additional services during school time or on the school premises as well as via consultancy and support and through training.
 We currently provide services to several preparatory schools in Surrey and Kent, as well as supporting the education of children outside the school system for SCC and some state sector schools.